microsoft/SuperchargeAzureSQLDeployments/docs/labs/4-DatabaseLifecycleManagement.md

 At this point you now have a fulling working CI/CD pipeline for database development.

-## <div style="color: #107c10">Exercise - Configure Prod CI/CD - Challenge </div>
+## <div style="color: #107c10">Exercise - Configure prod CI/CD - Challenge</div>

-Using all the skills you have learned in this lab, create and configure the following:
+Using all your new skills learned in this workshop, create and configure the following:

 1. Create & configure a prod build pipeline (CI) for your SSDT Project
-   1. use **master** branch
+   1. using your **master** branch
-2. Create & configure prod release pipeline (CD)
+2. Create & configure a prod release pipeline (CD)
    1. Include both: **dev** & **prod** stages
-   2. Add approval gates after **dev** stage before **prod** runs
+   2. Add an approval gate after the **dev** stage before the **prod** stage.
+(You need to approve prod before it processes)
-   3. use **master** branch
+   3. use your **master** branch
-   4. triggered from a **pull request** dev to prod
+   4. it should be triggered from a **pull request** dev to prod
-3. Review status and logs of your pipelines
+3. Review the status and logs of your prod pipeline
-4. Verify schema changes made it all they way through to prod
+4. Verify schema changes made it all they way through to prod Azure SQL DB

-:bulb: Use the past labs and your already build pipelines if you get stuck.
-Review the steps and settings
+:bulb: Use the past labs and your already built pipelines for reference if you get stuck.

-## Congratulations you have complete Supercharge your Azure SQL deployments by operationalizing Azure with DevOps
+### Congratulations you have completed Supercharge your Azure SQL deployments by operationalizing Azure with DevOps

 ___
 - [Home](/README.md)